DiljotSG/wave-music-player/README.md

 ### Brief Description - 2

 In iteration 2 of the Wave Music Player application, the team's primary focus was building the HSQL database for the application.
 Our app evolved in several ways this iteration.
-We now allow the user to browse their music library in several different ways, the first way is with categories.
-On launch, the app presents the user with five categories each of which are listed below.
+We now allow the user to browse their music library in several different ways, one of which is with categories.
+On launch, the app presents the user with five categories, each of which are listed below.
 The second way we allow the user to browse their library, is by offering a search view.
+The search view allows the user to search by song name, artist or album.

 Categories:
 *  **My Library:** Allows the user to view all songs in their library.